eventql/eventql/doc/internals/replication.md

 new segments for the partition.
 However any other replicat of the partition can become the leader at any time.

+JOINING servers are not eligible to be elected as leaders.

 ### Replication Order

 With respect to a given source and target server combination it is guaranteed